George C. Marshall: Early infantry career and the Philippines

 Following his graduation from VMI, Marshall served as Commandant of Students at the Danville Military Institute in Danville, Virginia.
 He took a competitive examination for a commission in the United States Army, which had greatly expanded to deal with the Spanish–American War and Philippine–American War.
-Marshall passed, and used endorsements his father obtained from both of Pennsylvania's U.S. Senators to bolster his application.
+Marshall passed and used endorsements his father obtained from both of Pennsylvania's U.S. senators to bolster his application.
 VMI Superintendent Scott Shipp also supported Marshall's application, and in a letter to President William McKinley compared him favorably to other VMI graduates serving in the Army, saying Marshall was "Fully the equal of the best."
 He was commissioned a second lieutenant of Infantry in February 1902.
 In a matter of days he married, resigned the Danville job, and shipped out to serve with the 30th Infantry Regiment in the Philippines.

 Prior to World War I, Marshall received various postings in the United States and the Philippines, including serving as an infantry platoon leader and company commander during the Philippine–American War and other guerrilla uprisings.
-He was schooled in modern warfare, including a tours from 1906 to 1910 as both a student and an instructor.
-He was the Honor Graduate of his Infantry-Cavalry School Course (now the United States Army Command and General Staff College) in 1907, and graduated first in his 1908 Army Staff College (now the United States Army War College) class.
+He was schooled in modern warfare, including tours from 1906 to 1910 as both a student and an instructor.
+He was ranked first of five Honor Graduates of his Infantry-Cavalry School Course (now the United States Army Command and General Staff College) in 1907 and graduated first in his 1908 Army Staff College (now the United States Army War College) class.
+After graduating in 1908, Marshall was assigned as an instructor at the Fort Leavenworth Infantry-Cavalry School.
+While on the faculty, he met Hunter Liggett, who was then commanding a battalion at Fort Leavenworth.
+Though Marshall was subordinate to Liggett, Liggett volunteered to study the curriculum under Marshall's tutelage; Marshall made the lessons and practical exercises available to Liggett, critiqued Liggett's answers, then shared with him the faculty's schoolhouse solutions.

-After another tour of duty in the Philippines, Marshall returned in 1916 to serve as aide-de-camp to Major General J. Franklin Bell, the commander of the Western Department and former Army chief of staff, at the Presidio of San Francisco.
+Beginning in 1913, Marshall served as aide-de-camp to Major General J. Franklin Bell, the commander of the Department of the Philippines.
+He continued in this role during Bell's command of the army's Western Department at the Presidio of San Francisco.
 In the summer and fall of 1916, Marshall was responsible for organizing several Western Department Citizens' Military Training Camps.
 After the American entry into World War I in April 1917, Marshall relocated with Bell to Governors Island, New York, when Bell was reassigned as commander of the Department of the East.
 Shortly afterwards, Marshall was assigned to help oversee the mobilization of the 1st Division for service in France.